chiarxw/chiarxw/README.md

 - 👋 Hello, I’m @chiarxw, Chiara Brancalion!
 -
 - I'm brazilian, currently studying and living in Santa Catarina.
-- I’m interested in backend development and bioinformatics.
+- I’m interested in biology, backend development and bioinformatics.
-- I’m currently learning Python and JavaScript :)
+- I’m currently learning Python and R :)
-- I’m looking to collaborate on website constructing, software development with Python and Node.js and data analysis with SQL, along with Tableau and Power BI!
+- I’m looking to collaborate on website constructing, software development with Python and data analysis with R, along with Tableau and Power BI!
 - You can know more about me on LinkedIn -> www.linkedin.com/in/chiara-brancalion-5263412a0
 -   And contact me at > chiara.brancalion18@gmail.com < xD
 - Pronouns: She/Her